Quick Start

 Then run apk update.

-Edit /etc/apk/repositories.d/00-repo-main.list (and any other enabled repo lists)
+Edit /etc/apk/repositories.d/00-repo-main.list (and any other enabled repo lists):

 https://public-repo.com/chimera/current/main